 |Ability to hide imperfections||Shows only major imperfections||Shows even the minor imperfections|

-The most basic difference is that semi-gloss paint has about a 50% mix of gloss.
+The most fundamental difference is that semi-gloss paint has about a 50% mix of gloss.

 Whereas satin paint has about a 30% mix of gloss.